Made his major debut at the 2021 US Open and played his first Open Championship at St Andrews the following year.

-Although born in Germany he represented Poland in the 2012, 2014 and 2016 Eisenhower Trophy Amateur World Team Championships, finishing alongside Justin Thomas in joint seventh place individually on his first appearance as a 19-year-old and then two strokes ahead of Viktor Hovland when he tied for third in 2016
+In December, Meronk added the ISPS Handa Australian Open by an impressive five strokes from Adam Scott and in May came a third title at the Italian Open.
+Although born in Germany, he represented Poland in the 2012, 2014 and 2016 Eisenhower Trophy World Amateur Team Championships, finishing alongside Justin Thomas in joint seventh place individually on his first appearance as a 19-year-old.